Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Optimization problem formulation

 In contrast, we consider a relaxed version of the optimization problem that takes the continuity goal to the objective function of the optimization problem, through a least-squares viewpoint.
 If the proximity constraint is also included, an approach of this nature takes the form of

 Alternatively, we may establish the optimization problem in a fully unconstrained manner as

-where $\mathbf{Q}\in\mathbb{S}_{++}$ is appropriately chosen to guarantee the original proximity constraint in Eq.~\eqref{eq:prox_constraint} -- a choice which might, however, be nontrivial to make.
+where $\mathbf{Q}\in\mathbb{S}_{++}$ is appropriately chosen to guarantee the original proximity constraint in Eq.~\eqref{eq:prox_constraint} --- a choice which might, however, be nontrivial to make and will shortly warrant further discussion.
 Nonetheless, the fully unconstrained version of the optimization problem will prove ideal for the determination of an analytical update step once convexification is pursued.
-Moreover, we will see that it allows for the construction of an algorithm that ensures $\mathbf{F}(\mathbf{X})$ is non-increasing between successive iterations, enforcing robustness and stability in the trajectory design process.
+Moreover, we will see that it allows for the construction of an algorithm that ensures $\mathbf{F}(\mathbf{X})$ is non-increasing between successive iterations, bestowing the trajectory design process with a measure of robustness and stability.